fab-log/fab-log.github.io/eyeMovement/readme.md

 ## Eye movement

 This little animation shows a pair of eyes looking at you.
-You can control the eye movement by simply moving the mouse aver the screen.
+You can control the eye movement by simply moving the mouse over the screen.

 Eye movement is an exercise from the MIT xPRO full stack developer course demonstrating the interaction of Javascript and the DOM.